-Becoming Brilliant, Einstein Never Used Flashcards, Heading Home With Your Newborn, Healthy Sleep Habits/Happy Child, How Babies Talk, Loving Our Kids on Purpose, The Girlfriend's Guide to Pregnancy, Touchpoints, What Mothers Do, What to Expect When You're Expecting, Your Pregnancy and Childbirth
+Becoming Brilliant, Bringing up Boys, Einstein Never Used Flashcards, Heading Home With Your Newborn, Healthy Sleep Habits/Happy Child, How Babies Talk, Loving Our Kids on Purpose, The Girlfriend's Guide to Pregnancy, Touchpoints, What Mothers Do, What to Expect When You're Expecting, Your Pregnancy and Childbirth

 I know that no book can ever prepare you for what pregnancy and parenthood is really like, but I gave it my best shot.
 Here are the books that I read cover-to-cover or just thumbed through and my opinion on their helpfulness.

 The Girlfriend’s Guide to Pregnancy, by Vicki Iovine

 This book was passed on to me from my sister-in-law, and I LOVED it.
 I read it cover-to-cover, occasionally roaring with laughter and trying to explain what was so funny to my husband through my tears and gasps.
 In addition to being funny, the information was straightforward, well organized, and presented the nasty details with honesty and a calm assurance that you’re not going insane.
 This is a book that I will definitely give to any girlfriends who have a happy announcement.
 For your reading pleasure, the paragraph that got the biggest laugh out of me: “A pregnant woman’s hunger is no moderate or simple hankering.
 It is a hunger so ferocious that if the car isn’t parked in front of some food-selling source within thirty seconds, the hapless (Baby Daddy) will find himself face-to-face with a sobbing woman who is tearing through the glove compartment trying to find the peppermint candy she picked up at the car wash a month ago.”

 What to Expect When You’re Expecting, by Heidi Murkoff